FlashFloppy Update For GOTEK With Roland S‑50, S‑550, S‑330 & W‑30 Samplers

 - It's in an ugly tan color case... not black to match the Roland scheme

 Luckily, there are alternatives for updating the firmware on inexpensive model GOTEK's which have a nice looking black case.
 The best firmware update I've seen is available for free.
-You can purchase a low‑priced GOTEK for about $16, a nice OLED screen $2, rotary encoder $3 and update the firmware using free installation software.
+You can purchase a low‑priced GOTEK for about $16 (USD), a nice OLED screen $2, rotary encoder $3 and update the firmware using free installation software.
 In the past, other firmware updates required a special serial interface and a special $10 software license for each GOTEK you updated.
 The only extra hardware you need for this free FlashFloppy firmware update is a standard USB cable.
 Keep in mind that an OLED screen and Rotary encoder are optional add‑ons but... for these low cost parts, I highly recommended adding them.
-It's like the difference between driving a Ford Pinto and a Corvette
+It's like the difference between driving a Ford Pinto and a Corvette Stingray

 The method I have outlined below is the one I prefer because it's a no‑brainer.
 It worked perfectly the very first time I tried it.
 Very unusual for mods like this when trying to make 1980's technology work with modern gadgets.
 In fact, after all of my updates went so smoothly, I thought perhaps that something had gone wrong